WProbot/task-runner/README.md

 Automate Everrything in WordPress!

 # Description #
-I have created a task runner for WordPress that can be used to automate tasks.
-This is a powerful plugin that bring its own brand or CLI inside of your admin dashboard.
+I have created a task runner for WordPress that can be used to automate tasks to one click.
+This is a powerful plugin that allows the full control of WordPress from an easy intuitive scripting language.
+All available inside your WordPress admin area.

-Currently this plugin is in an unofficial beta mode, but It is rather stable and does an impressive job.
+Currently this plugin is in an unofficial beta mode, but it is rather stable and does an impressive job.

 # What will this plugin do for you? #